neos/neos-development-collection/TYPO3.Media/Documentation/ThumbnailPresets.rst

 ------------

-When new assets are uploaded, thumbnails for the configured presets are automatically created, unless disabled using the configuration setting ``TYPO3.Media.autoGenerateThumbnailPresets``.
+When new assets are uploaded, thumbnails for the configured presets are automatically created, unless disabled using the configuration setting ``TYPO3.Media.autoCreateThumbnailPresets``.

-If :ref:`Asynchronous Thumbnail Generation` is disabled, the thumbnails will be generated immediately making uploading slower.
+If :ref:`Asynchronous Thumbnail Generation` is disabled, the thumbnails will be rendered immediately making uploading slower.

 Utilities